 But why would you want to break the rules?
-Weren’t you told all my life to follow established norms?
+Weren’t you told all your life to follow established norms?

 Why you should consider breaking the rules

-In life and in business, there are many reasons (and opportunities) for you to follow your own mind.
-So let me share just 3 of them with you.
+In life and in business, there are many reasons (and opportunities) for you to follow your own mind (also known as breaking the rules) So let me share just 3 of them with you.